 And so I did.

-We use them for all kinds of things in our homeschool.
+We use these little printable number cards for all kinds of things in our homeschool.
 Sometimes we use the whole stack of 100 and at other times I only pull out a set of 10 or 20.
-It mostly depends on the age of the child I’m working with.
-Here are a few of the ways we use them in no particular order:

 - Practice number recognition